-The accompanying consolidated Directors' report for the year then ended contains the explanations which the Parent's Directors consider appropriate about the situation of LAR ESPAÑA REAL ESTATE SOCIMI, S.A. and Subsidiaries, the evolution of their business and other matters, but is not an integral part of the consolidated financial statements.
-We have checked that the accounting information in the consolidated Directors' report is consistent with that contained in the consolidated financial statements for the year ended.
-Our work as auditors was confined to checking the consolidated Directors' report with the aforementioned scope, and did not include a review of any information other than that drawn from the accounting records of LAR ESPAÑA REAL ESTATE SOCIMI, S.A. and Subsidiaries.
+The accompanying Directors' report for the year then ended contains the explanations which the Parent's Directors consider appropriate about the situation of LAR ESPAÑA REAL ESTATE SOCIMI, S.A., the evolution of its business and other matters, but is not an integral part of the financial statements.
+We have checked that the accounting information in the Directors' report is consistent with that contained in the financial statements for the year ended.
+Our work as auditors was confined to checking the Directors' report with the aforementioned scope, and did not include a review of any information other than that drawn from the accounting records of LAR ESPAÑA REAL ESTATE SOCIMI, S.A., accounting records.

 DELOITTE, S.L.

 Registered in ROAC under no. S0692

-Antonio Sánchez-Covisa Martín-González 24 February 2017
+Antonio Sánchez-Covisa Martín-González

+24 February 2017